How Much Is 1% Really?

-On occasions when I discuss interest rates or investments expenses, I get comments saying that rate chasing is not worth it.
-To show you that rate chasing is worth it, I am going to show you some math.
+On occasions when I discuss interest rates or investment expenses, I get comments saying the effort you put in to raise or lower your interest rate is not worth it.
+I will prove that this minor tweak is worth the effort by showing you how much 1% can help or hurt you in the long run.
 One percent may not seems like much, but given enough time, 1% is much bigger than you imagine.

 Earning 1% More For Your Savings